epage/epage.github.io/blog/blog/redefining-failure.md

 My goals were:
 - Low friction for detailed error reports.
-- Give the user context to the errors with liquid back traces.
+- Give the user context to the errors with template back traces.

-An example of a liquid backtrace:
+An example of a template backtrace:
 ```
 {% raw %}Error: liquid: Expected whole number, found `fractional number`
   with: